Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. What should I wear and pack for a tiger safari in India?

-Wear neutral colours — khaki, olive, brown, tan — and avoid bright shades and white, which disturb wildlife.
-Pack layers for cold morning drives (fleece, hat and gloves in winter), lightweight long-sleeved clothing for sun protection, sturdy closed shoes, binoculars, sunscreen, insect repellent and a refillable water bottle.
+Wear neutral colours — khaki, olive, brown, tan — and avoid white and bright shades.
+Pack layers (fleece, hat and gloves for winter), long-sleeved tops and trousers for sun cover, sturdy closed shoes, binoculars, sunscreen, insect repellent and a refillable water bottle.
+Winter mornings (December–February) are near-freezing, afternoons hot.
+We send a season-specific packing list with every itinerary.

 Q. What is the difference between a jeep and a canter safari, and which is better?